Nightholme Preview: Studio Ellipsis’ PvPvE Horror Where Players Become the Monsters They Hunt

 “The style of this game is really something.
 Definitely worth following.”

-Others drew comparisons to games like Hunt: Showdown and The Darkness, with one comment calling it,
+Others made comparisons to games such as Hunt: Showdown and The Darkness, one commenter stating it was”

 “Hunt: Showdown, but with monsters — badass.”